puneeth579/jsonsrv/README.md

 Service execution | `srv?id=example&input=%22world%22` | `{"value":"Hello world!"}`
 Service input schema | `srv?id=example&schema=i` | `{"type":"string"}`
 Service output schema | `srv?id=example&schema=o` | `{"type":"object","properties":{"error":{"type":"object","properties":{"code":{"type":"integer","required":true},"data":{"type":"any"},"meaning":{"type":"string","required":true},"message":{"type":"string","required":true}}},"value":{"type":"string"}}}`

+## Action life-cycle
+On servlet initialization, the `jsonsrv.json` is loaded and an eager initialization of the services is performed this way: A single instance of the action is bound to the service id and its
+`protected void doInit(String initParam)` is executed.

+Then this action instance is ready to serve all the requests to the service, so [thread-safety issues](#threading-issues) should be considered.

 ## Implementation details
 ###Serialization